What is EtherFlyer?

 EtherFlyer Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 This is the trading view at EtherFlyer:

 EtherFlyer Trading fees